Call Mon-Sun:

 • Diarrhea

-While Cymbalta is advertised to help those dealing with severe depression, anxiety, or pain, its list of serious and life-threatening adverse effects may drastically outweigh any actual benefit.
+While Cymbalta is advertised to help those dealing with severe depression, anxiety, or pain, its list of serious and life-threatening side effects may drastically outweigh any actual benefit.

 Dealing with serious symptoms of depression or anxiety can be difficult.
 For individuals struggling with these conditions, typically a patient is advised that prescription medication is the best option for treatment.
 However, medications like Cymbalta have proven to be potentially dangerous and even life-threatening due to their wide range of adverse reactions.
 The risk of harm may continue even after deciding to stop using the medication.
 Cymbalta should be tapered extremely slowly with the help of a professional. safely get off cymbalta sedona drug rehabWhen you’re considering taking a prescription medication to address symptoms of depression or anxiety, it is important to consider the risks.
 You might be surprised how little is still known about medications like Cymbalta.